 Site inspections that I have taken part in ranged from simple tours of the property only taking photographs to more detailed data room reviews, meeting the owner’s team, meeting with vendors and contractors.

-At the feasibility stage it is important that several QP’s complete one or more site visits at the same time if possible.
+At the feasibility stage it is important that several QP’s complete one or more site visits at the same time, if possible.
 They need to see and hear the same things.
-Obviously the QP’s will need to focus on different areas of responsibility, but the over-riding message should be consistent to the entire team.
+Obviously the QP’s will be focusing on different technical areas, but the over-riding message should be consistent to the entire team.

 For an earlier study stage (e.g. PEA), it is less critical that a large team complete the site visit.
 However I would recommend that the QP making the site visit be in prior contact with the team members to determine what information they will want to see.

-The visiting QP is then responsible to collect their data.
-Sorting through information files covering different disciplines may be difficult for one person, but inspecting and photographing key sites may be of value to everyone.
+The visiting QP should then be responsible for collecting their data.
+Sorting through information files covering different disciplines may be difficult for one person, but inspecting and photographing key parts of the site may be of value to everyone.

 In addition it is useful to make first contact with local vendors and contractors on behalf of others.
-Ultimately spending an extra day or two at site is relatively inexpensive compared to the fixed cost of the travel.
+Ultimately spending an extra day or two at site is relatively inexpensive compared to the fixed cost of getting there.

-Once back at the office, the QP should distribute and explain his findings to the rest of the team, thereby benefiting the team with better information.
-I have often seen that this post-site visit information sharing does not happen.
+Once back at the office, the QP should distribute and explain his findings to the rest of the team, thereby benefiting everyone with better information.
+I often see that post-site visit information sharing does not happen.

 Conclusion